Enzoss100/Enzoss100/README.md

 Info:
 - Gamer
-- System Analyst w/ Thesis waiting on me
+- Thesis waiting on me
 - Lover of Tech